pagarme/opensource/CONTRIBUTING.md

 ### Contributor License Agreement (CLA)

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once, so if you've done this for another Pagar.me open source project, you're good to go.
-If you are submitting a pull request for the first time, just let us know that you have completed the CLA and we can cross-check with your GitHub username.
+If you are submitting a pull request for the first time, just let us know you have completed the CLA and we can cross-check with your GitHub username.

 [Complete your CLA here.](https://code.pagar.me/cla)